bleenobtw/vua/README.md

 ### Why Vua?

-> FiveM server events can't be trusted.
-Any client can send arbitrary data to your server.
-Without validation, you expose yourself to exploits, crashes and injection attacks.
-Vua gives you a clean and predictable API to guard every event handler with minimal overhead.
+> Events & NUI callbacks can't be trusted.
+Any client can send arbitrary data to your server without validation.
+You expose yourself to exploits, crashes and injection attacks.
+Vua gives you a clean and predictable API to guard every handler with minimal overhead.

 ### Example(s)
 ```lua